Equator™ gauging hardware includes systems, controllers and probe kits.

-The Equator machine is:
+The Equator gauge is:

-- constructed with a parallel kinematic constraint mechanism, which has high stiffness to ensure excellent repeatability at fast operating speeds
+- constructed with a parallel kinematic constraint mechanism, which has high stiffness to ensure excellent repeatability at fast operating speeds;

-- lightweight but of robust construction
+- lightweight but of robust construction;

-- capable of form measurement for full feature analysis using the rapid and repeatable scanning functionality of the SP25 probe
+- capable of form measurement for full feature analysis using the rapid and repeatable scanning functionality of the SP25 probe;

-- plug and play - rapid set-up requiring only single phase power and no air supply
+- plug and play - rapid set-up requiring only single phase power and no air supply.

-The Equator Controller is a versatile machine controller capable of driving the Equator at high speed and with high repeatability.
+The Equator Controller is a versatile machine controller capable of driving the Equator system at high speed and with high repeatability.

 It also uses the proven UCCserver software to allow for easy setup and use of the system, and implements the powerful I++ command protocol.